 When a dog is unhealthy in any way or undergoing a micronutrient deficiency, this can manifest in skin and coat problems.
 One of those problems is a coat that is overly dry or dull.
 Instead of looking shiny and feeling soft, the hair will feel rougher and more brittle.
 In dogs that have darker coats, you may actually notice a colour change, for example, from shiny black to a dull grey.

 Sometimes, a dull coat can be remedied with simple grooming.
 A dog that is shedding an undercoat may have dull, dry hair that simply needs to be removed with a series of grooming sessions.
 Sometimes, a dull coat is due to underlying hormonal imbalances, such as excessive cortisol levels seen with Cushing's syndrome, abnormal thyroid levels, or diabetes.
 Your veterinarian will be able to run blood tests that will determine if your dog has any of these conditions.

-Author info: Sarah Wooten is a small animal veterinarian and certified veterinary journalist.
-She is a 2002 graduate of the prestigious School of Veterinary Medicine at UC Davis.
-She practices in Greeley, Colorado part time at Sheep Draw Veterinary Hospital, and writes for multiple online and print publications.
+Sarah Wooten DVM is a small animal veterinarian and certified veterinary journalist.
+She is a 2002 graduate of the prestigious School of Veterinary Medicine at the University of California in Davis.

 Healthspan pet supplements are not intended to replace a well-balanced diet for your pet.